-Symbol Meaning

-Direct current

-\sim Alternating current

-\sim Direct current and alternating current

-Ground connection A grounded terminal which, as far as the operator is concerned, is grounded via a grounding system.

-Protective Earth (PE) A terminal which must be connected to ground prior to establishing any other connections.
+Symbol Meaning Symbol Meaning Direct current ~ Alternating current ~ Direct current and alternating current - - Ground connection A grounded terminal which, as far as the operator is concerned, is grounded via a grounding system. ÷ Protective ground connection A terminal which must be connected to ground prior to establishing any other connections. Ą Equipotential connection A connection that has to be connected to the plant grounding system: This may be a potential equalization line or a star grounding system depending on national or company codes of practice.

-The ground terminals are situated inside and outside the device:Inner ground terminal: Connects the protectiv earth to the mains supply.Outer ground terminal: Connects the device to the plant grounding system.